How to Fix AI Hallucinations About Your Brand - Strategy for 2026

 Develop a comprehensive "About Us" page that reads like a definitive brand biography.
 Include founding story with specific dates, leadership team with full names and titles, mission statement, and key milestones.
 Write in clear, declarative sentences that AI can easily parse: "[Your Brand] was founded in [year] by [names]" rather than flowery marketing copy.

 Create detailed FAQ pages addressing every question customers ask about your brand.
-Structure these with FAQ schema markup so AI models recognize them as authoritative answers.
+Structure these with schema markup so AI models recognize them as authoritative answers.
 Each FAQ should provide a complete, standalone response—AI systems often extract these verbatim when generating responses.

 Publish blog posts and case studies that demonstrate your expertise.
 These serve dual purposes: establishing topical authority and creating citeable content about your actual capabilities.
 When AI models search for information about your industry, they should find your content among the top results.

 Secure mentions on high-authority sites in your industry.
 Guest posts, interviews, podcast appearances, and expert roundups all create new sources linking back to accurate information about your brand.
 The domain authority of these sources signals to AI models that the information deserves weight.
-Building AI-friendly citations across authoritative sites is one of the most effective ways to combat hallucinations.

-Optimize for Answer Engine Optimization by formatting content for easy extraction.
+Optimize for Generative Engine Optimization by formatting content for easy extraction.
 Use clear headings, bulleted lists for key facts, and bold text for important statements.
 AI models favor content they can quickly parse and cite with confidence.
-The easier you make accurate citation, the more likely AI systems will choose your content over competitors’.
+The easier you make accurate citation, the more likely AI systems will choose your content over competitors'.

 Ignoring low-authority sources seems logical when time is limited, but AI models don't always respect traditional domain authority hierarchies.
 A niche forum or industry blog might carry disproportionate weight for specific queries.
 Audit broadly, then prioritize repairs based on which sources actually appear in AI responses.